qriosa/SParry/README.md

 Download the file package directly and run the `calc` interface function **in the main directory**.

-**It's not not a release version currently, so it cannot be installed with pip, and the development structure is not yet perfect. **
+**It's not a release version currently, so it cannot be installed with pip, and the development structure is not yet perfect. **